lengendre/vimrc/README.md

+# vimrc
-# Reload .vimrc and :PlugInstall to install plugins.
+Reload .vimrc and :PlugInstall to install plugins.